DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Valid values: LOW, HIGH`

-This is the state that the limit sensor reports to Turntable-EX when activated.
+This is the state that the limit sensor reports to |EX-TT| when activated.
 Use LOW for sensors that activate by pulling the sensor output to ground, and HIGH for sensors that pull the output to 5V.

-The limit sensor is only used when Turntable-EX is set to TRAVERSER mode.
+The limit sensor is only used when |EX-TT| is set to TRAVERSER mode.

 RELAY_ACTIVE_STATE
 ___________________